Households and Land

 Robin and two daughters live on the land and enjoy community and being near family.
 Robin is a worker-owner at Random Harvest Market in Craryville, NY

-Michelle and Devin with two children are the most recent arrivals to the community.
-They are involved in everything at Flying Deer Nature Center in Chatham, NY
+Michelle and Devin with two children are involved in everything at Flying Deer Nature Center in Chatham, NY.

 (ok, I am not at QIV-C anymore, but I am really cute)